UnityMontjane00/SuperMart_Python_Data_Analysis/README.md

 The SuperMart Python Data Analysis project explores supermarket sales data to understand business performance and identify opportunities for improvement.

-The goal was not just to analyse numbers, but to turn data into **clear business insights that can support better decisions**.
+The goal was not just to analyse numbers, but to turn data into clear business insights that can support better decisions.

 ## What I Analysed